Ferroelectric phase transition and crystal asymmetry monitoring of $SrTiO_3$ using quasi $TE_{m,1,1}$ and quasi $TM_{m,1,1}$ modes

-The phenomena of PE to FE phase transitions are explained on the basis of Gibbs free-energy state of the crystal lattice and the divergence of Landau correlation length with respect to temperature (T).
-In this way, the dielectric behaviour with respect to free-energy $\phi$ in the lattice\cite{Polariz,QCriticality} can be justified qualitatively\cite{Landau}.
-The expression of this free-energy in terms of phenomenological parameter (dielectric polarization)\cite{Landau,DisplaciveFE} may be written in the form of Taylor expansion with crystal symmetry constants $\alpha_\circ, \alpha_{11}$ and $\alpha_{111}$ in absence of external electric field stress (E=0) as\cite{DisplaciveFE}:

-The free-energy term $\phi$ is the sum of PE phase free-energy $\phi_\circ$ and FE phase energy in terms of polarization ($P(T)$) arises from small displacement of central ion of the octahedral structure of the Perovskite crystal due to cooling.
-As an one dimensional model, only x-component of $P(T)$ is considered in this simple equation.
-The term $\phi$ is independent of polarization sign.
-The characteristics of this free-energy is schematically shown in the Fig.\ref{SLA} in arbitrary unit with symmetry constants $\alpha_\circ=1,~ \alpha_{11}=-1$ and $\alpha_{111}=1$ for simplicity.
-Landau theory describes that the correlation length characteristics with respect to phenomenological parameter $P(T)$\cite{Landau,DisplaciveFE,Relaxor,Curie,Soft,SDriven} reveals equilibrium energy state ${\frac{\partial \phi}{\partial P(T)}}=0$ at the ferroelectric phase transition temperature $T_\circ$ of the crystal \cite{Polariz,Landau,DisplaciveFE,Relaxor,SDriven}.
-Applying this equilibrium condition of FE free energy, the spontaneous polarization $P_s$ shows two minima at $P_x=\pm P_s$ and a single maximum at $P_s=0$ in case of $T<T_\circ$ and $T=T_\circ$ respectively.
-On the other hand, only a single minimum appears when $T\geq T_\circ$ (Fig.\ref{SLA}).
+Landau theory describes that the particle correlation length characteristics with respect to phenomenological parameter (polarization)\cite{Landau,DisplaciveFE,Relaxor,Curie,Soft,SDriven} reveals equilibrium state with Gibbs free energy $\phi$ as ${\frac{\partial \phi}{\partial P(T)}}=0$ at the ferroelectric phase transition temperature $T_\circ$ of the crystal\cite{Polariz,Landau,DisplaciveFE,Relaxor,SDriven}.
+Applying this equilibrium condition of FE free energy, the spontaneous polarization $P_s$ shows two minima at $P_x=\pm P_s$ and a single maxima at $P_s=0$ where $T<T_\circ$ and $T=T_\circ$ respectively.
+On the other hand, only a single minima appears when $T\geq T_\circ$ (Fig.\ref{STO}b).

-There is a continuous phase transition (second-order) at $T=T_\circ$.
-At the lower temperature ($T< T_\circ$), $P_s$ has the temperature dependence (calculated from equation-1 neglecting the higher order terms than $P_x^4$) as:

-A first-order phase transition could appear at $T\leq T_c$ with $\alpha_{11} < 0$ showing a discontinuity in the characteristic curve of some crystals, until the complete disappearance of FE phase with rising temperature higher than $T_c$.
-This temperature $T_c \geq T_\circ$ is known as $1^{st}$ order phase transition temperature.
-In this case, the expansion of free energy must be taken to higher order terms than $P_x^4$ for calculations\cite{DisplaciveFE_Book}.